aiyyer/MEA217/_modules/module-03.md

 : [Review and playing with Pandas](../assets/files/MEA_217-Lecture9)
 - We will conduct a review of material learned so far : Continue with Pandas

+Sep 30
+: Pandas - We will work though some examples in class